wp-plugins/cp-reservation-calendar/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CP Reservation Calendar is a booking calendar that allows to select dates - ex: check-in and check-out dates - for a reservation.
+CP Reservation Calendar is a booking calendar that allows selecting dates - ex: check-in and check-out dates - for a reservation.

 == Description ==

-CP Reservation Calendar is a booking calendar that allows to select dates - ex: check-in and check-out dates - for a reservation.
+CP Reservation Calendar is a booking calendar that allows selecting dates - ex: check-in and check-out dates - for a reservation.

 = Main Features: =